Holic75/Baldurs-gate-dnd-3.5/README.md

 Improved Style Mastery (6 stars) - The character receives Hail of Arrows innate ability.
 ```
 Hail of Arrows:
 Hail of arrows greatly speeds up archer's ability to strike at foes with ranged weapons.
-The ability sets archer's number of attacks per round to 10, but <PRO_HISHER> THAC0 and damage suffer a 4 point penalty.
+The ability sets archer's number of attacks per round to 10, but her THAC0 and damage suffer a 4 point penalty.
 The Hail of Arrows lasts for one round.
 Can be used once every 2 minutes.
 ```
 Epic Style Mastery (7 stars) - The character receives Greater Hail of Arrows innate ability.
 ```